With the 14th anniversary of September 11 upon us, we have an opportunity to remember and reflect.

 Those shocking and awful events impacted us all in different ways.
 Many of us lost someone special or know people who lost a loved one or friend.
 We were no exception at Cultural Vistas.

 One of our exchange participants, Leanne M. Whiteside, a 31-year old from Melbourne, Australia, sadly died in the attack.
 Leanne was on just her second day of work as a J-1 Trainee with Aon Risk Services, located on the 104th floor of Two World Trade Center.
 She was at the beginning of a bright, promising career and we mourn her loss.

 We also remember Todd Ouida, a 25-year old foreign currency option trader for Cantor Fitzgerald on the 105th floor of One World Trade Center, who was unable to escape.
 His father, Herb Ouida, who then worked for the World Trade Centers Association on the 78th floor of the same building, survived the attack.

-Over the past two decades, Herb has worked with Cultural Vistas on numerous exchange programs, including the Congress-Bundestag Youth Exchange for Young Professionals, Korea WEST and the Kizuna Project, promoting global experiences and hosting a number of international interns.
+Over the past two decades, Herb has worked with Cultural Vistas on numerous exchange programs, including the Congress-Bundestag Youth Exchange for Young Professionals and Korea WEST, promoting global experiences and hosting a number of international interns.

 His continued passion for global understanding despite his family's tragic loss serves as an inspiration to us all.